 - Direct interactions.
 You may give us your Identity and Contact Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 We may photograph you, for publication in our newsletter or on our website, when you attend one of our events: if you do not want us to do so, please let us know.

 - Third parties or publicly available sources.
 We may receive personal data about you from public sources or various third parties such as PayPal, which shares the name, email address and billing address of purchasers (you) with the payee (us).

 4. HOW WE USE YOUR PERSONAL DATA AND FOR WHAT PURPOSES

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract we are about to enter into or have entered into with you, for example to communicate with members including by publication of our newsletters both in print and on this website.

-- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests, for example to manage our accounts.
+- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests, for example to monitor use of our website or to manage our accounts.

 - Where we need to comply with a legal or regulatory obligation, for example to comply with data protection legislation.